Grimscythe1983/chwin/README.md

 ### Overview:
 chwin is an application for linux only.
 It shows a small window with a list of currently open windows.
-A selection can be made by narrowing down the search with a keyboard.
+A selection can be made by narrowing down the search with a keyboard and pressing Enter.
-User can also use numbers from 0 to 9 to quick jump.
+Users can also use numbers from 0 to 9 to quick jump.
 For traditional usage, use up and down arrows keys and press enter to switch to the selected window.

 ### Dependencies